Checking Out (1989 film): Reception

+Eszterhas wrote, "the movie was minimally distributed and bombed."
+Jeff Daniels later joked that "six people saw" the film.

-On Rotten Tomatoes the film has an approval rating of 20% based on reviews from 5 critics.
+On Rotten Tomatoes, the film has an approval rating of 20% based on reviews from five critics.

+"This movie tends to crumble like a day old coffee shop donut," wrote the Los Angeles Times.

+Variety called it a "dreadfully unfunny one-joke black comedy about hypochondria and mortality" which "depends almost entirely for suspense of Jeff Daniels’ ‘Why don’t Italians have barbecues?’
+Sadly, some 90 minutes elapse before he finds out."

+The Boston Globe called it "vintage white whine, a terminally unfunny comedy."

 Roger Ebert of the Chicago Sun-Times gave the film two out of four, and wrote: "The problem with Checking Out is that it provides us with fears we can understand and responses that seem to have been phoned in from a sitcom."

 Home media

 MGM released a full screen DVD in 2003.
 Image Entertainment released a new DVD of the film, as well as a Blu-ray of the film on January 18, 2011.